rlim19/DavidGoliath/README.md

-# Analyze the story about David vs Goliath
+# Analyzed the story about David vs Goliath

-- Get the biblical verses about David and Goliath using getPassage.py (1 Sam 17)
+- Obtained the biblical verses about David and Goliath using getPassage.py (1 Sam 17)

 ```
 Usage:          Get passage from biblegateway.com